RockyRori/avengers/work/HXH_Data_Preparation/Data Preparation.md

   ```

 **2.4.
 Handling Missing Features in Test Data**
-- After one-hot encoding, there were cases where some features present in the training data were missing in the test set.
+- After one-hot encoding, There were cases where some features present in the training data were missing in the test set.
 These missing features were added to the test set with a value of 0 to ensure consistency between the datasets.

   ```python
   missing_features = set(X_train.columns) - set(test_encoded.columns)